-Want to stay updated on COVID-19?
-Visit bcbsri.com/coronavirus for prevention tips and FAQs about your benefits.
+To stay updated on COVID-19, visit our Keeping You Well and Well-Informed site for prevention tips and FAQs about your benefits.

 If it’s been a while since you've exercised or you have health issues or concerns, it’s a good idea to talk to your doctor before starting to exercise.